IBM/aspera-cli/README.md

 ### Single file executable

 > [!CAUTION]
-> This is still experimental.
+> This is a Beta feature.

 It is planned to provide `ascli` as a single platform-dependent executable.
 [Beta releases can be found here](https://ibm.biz/aspera-cli-exe).